alejandroSuch/seminarios/typescript/presentation.md

 ```
 function calculateTotalAmount (vip) {
-  var amount = 0 // probably should also be let, but you can mix var and let
+  var amount = 0; // you can mix var and let
   if (vip) {
     let amount = 1 // first amount is still 0
   }